 Add an embedded email sign up form on your Facebook Fan page to add email subscribers for permission-based marketing.

 Make it easier for people and search engines to find your business.
-Claim your social media (Facebook, Yelp, Foursquare, etc.) and business profile (Google My Business).
+Claim your social media (Facebook, Yelp, Foursquare, etc.) and business profile (Google Business Profile).
 A brief description of services, using keywords, provides a professional presence for your business, along with the accurate map of the location, current and future (holiday and special) business hours, business address, website address, email address, and phone number helps make it easier to do business for customers.

 Review the performance of your social media post to discover the number of likes, shares, comments, and pay to boost them to your target audience.